omgitsjan/CloudSpike/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 ## Deployment (Vercel)

-We use Vercel to deploy.
-So just do a merge Request on Master and if accepted it will automatically deploy.
-A preview will automatically deploy for your merge Request and Branch.

-Vercel will comment under the merge request.
-Vercel automatically handles the environments no need to change.
+We used Vercel to deploy.

 ## Tech Stack

 - Next.js 13